yusafav/emr-doc/website/docs/chiefComplaints.md

   - #### Edit:

     - On clicking the edit icon the edit modal will be opened.
-  - The admin can either edit the dictionary details and save it .
+    - The admin can edit the chief complaints .
-  - The edit modal contains the same [fields](#fields) displayed in the table.
+    - The edit modal contains :

+      ###### fields

+      - `Name`: It is the name of the chief complaint.
+      - `Department`: It is the name of the department to which the compalint belongs.

   - #### Delete:

-    It deletes the dictionary permanently.

-  - On Clicking the delete icon a confirmation modal will be displayed before deleting the dictionary permanently.
+    - On Clicking the delete icon a confirmation modal will be displayed before deleting the chief complaint permanently.
-  - After confirming the delete action the deleted dictionary will no longer be displayed in the user table.
+    - After confirming the delete action the deleted chief complaint will no longer be displayed in the application.

-# Create New Chief Complaint
+## Create New Chief Complaint

-On clicking the
+On clicking the `Add New` button a modal will be opened with same [fields](#fields) as the edit modal.